rootiest/zippy-klipper_config/extras/filament_change/README.md

 The following variable allows you to configure behavior of feedback:

-    variable_output: 118            # Select 117 or 118 to specify output method for feedback
+    variable_output: 118            # Select 116, 117, or 118 to specify output method for feedback

 This allows you to choose between `M117` (display status) or `M118` (console output) for feedback during filament changes.
 This is used to give feedback for each step of the process so you know it's working.

+You can also enter `116` to use the "dummy" `M116` macro.
+This macro effectively silences all feedback from macros in this set.

+The choices are as follows:

+- `117` : Use the `M117` command to output status feedback to the display.
+- `118` : Use the `M118` command to output status feedback to the console/terminal.
+- `116` : Use the `M116` command to disable/silence all status feedback.

 -----